-- 1. Turn the generator OFF and place on a flat surface in a well ventilated area. - 2.
+- Turn the generator OFF and place on a flat surface in a well ventilated area. - 2.
 Verify that the propane tank valve is in the fully closed position.

-- 3. Remove the cover on the generator propane inlet. - 4.
-Use your fingers to hand tighten the LPG hose (included) to the propane inlet on the generator.
+- 3. Remove the cover on the generator propane/natural gas inlet. - 4.
+Use your fingers to hand thread the LPG hose (included) to the propane inlet on the generator.